Principal Clinical/Counselling Psychologist

 - Two or more distinct psychological therapies and lifespan developmental psychology, including knowledge and experience in working with attachment and trauma.

-- Some experience and/or interest in adoption/fostering/trauma/attachment/social care cases, including evidence of psychological assessment and treatment of clients across the full range of care settings, with particular emphasis on fostering or adoption.
+- Interest in adoption/fostering/trauma/attachment/social care cases and evidence of psychological assessment and treatment of clients across the full range of care settings, with particular emphasis on fostering, adoption or Special Guardianship Orders would be desirable.

 - Experience of delivering teaching, training and/or supervision.